-The Cricketers has wooden floorboards, tiles on the walls, a strange courtyard that is somehow indoors and outdoors, a fireplace for chilly winter nights and wonderfully graffitied toilets.
-It also has a stunning collection of ephemera that’s been there since well before is was a prerequisite of Sydney pubs.
+The homey, convivial vibe downstairs has long been the pub’s biggest draw, followed closely by the grungy little courtyard that heaves on weekends.
+There’s also a fireplace for chilly winter nights, wonderfully graffitied toilets and occasionally, live jazz.
+It also has a stunning collection of ephemera that’s been there since well before it was a prerequisite of Sydney pubs.

-Whilst weekends tend to attract a younger demographic, and the pub's location between Central and Moore Park means that it’s sometimes a jam-packed pit stop for sport fans, you'll never be out of place as the Cricketers takes in everyone and doesn't think twice about it.
-And so if you get the chance, pull up a seat at the bar and drink a long toast to things staying the same.
+Whilst weekends tend to attract a younger demographic, and the pub's location between Central and Moore Park means that it’s sometimes a jam-packed pit stop for sport fans, you'll never be out of place here.

 best restaurants, cafes and bars